SethyRung/Nuxt-Boilerplate/README.md

 1. Prerequisites:

-   - Node.js: Ensure you have Node.js (LTS version recommended) installed.
-You can download it from nodejs.org.
+   - **Node.js**: Ensure you have Node.js (LTS version recommended) installed.
+You can download it from [nodejs.org](https://nodejs.org/en).
-   - npm or Yarn: Node.js installation typically includes npm.
+   - **npm or Yarn**: Node.js installation typically includes npm.
 You can also install Yarn if you prefer.

 2. Clone the Repository: